-Brie cheese, an originally French cheese, is a creamy, yellow cheese encased in a soft, powdery-white edible rind.
+Brie cheese, an originally French cheese, is a creamy, whiteish yellow cheese encased in a soft, powdery-white edible rind.
 It is sold in small to large rounds and is either baked whole, served at room temperature or sliced and added to sandwiches.
-Its appeal is that when it's cut into, the cheese will deliciously ooze out of its casing--that is if the cheese is at the peak of ripeness.
+Its appeal is that when it's cut into, the cheese will deliciously ooze out of its casing.
+That will only happen if the cheese is at the peak of ripeness.

-Thankfully, Brie is one of those cheeses that provides signs it is past its prime.
-So don't be shy--pick it up and poke it a bit, peel back some of the wrapping to see how it looks and take a whiff--the odor is a sure sign the cheese has gone bad.
+Thankfully, brie is one of those cheeses that provides signs it is past its prime.
+When buying Brie, don't be shy.
+Pick it up and poke it a bit.
+If you can, peel back some of the wrapping to see how it looks and take a whiff.
+The odor is a sure sign the cheese has gone bad.
 Here are things to look for:

 - It should appear that the cheese is slightly bulging within the rind.